 The William Laxton Society

 Oundle is a school built largely on bequests and the philanthropy of its alumni and friends.
-Many of the buildings you see around the School today, such as the Chapel, the Workshops, The Stahl Theatre and the Cricket Pavilion, have been funded by gifts from OOs and parents.
+Many of the buildings you see around the School today, such as the Chapel, the modern successor to the Workshops, The Stahl Theatre and the Cricket Pavilion, have been funded by gifts from OOs and parents.

 The financial seed from which the School has grown and flourished over the centuries was the legacy bequeathed by its founder, Sir William Laxton.
 He was an Oundle boy who went on to become Lord Mayor of London.
 When he died in 1556 he left a gift in his will to The Worshipful Company of Grocers they should re-establish and support his former ‘gild’ school in Oundle.